docsifyjs/awesome-docsify/README.md

 - [docsify-breadcrumb](https://github.com/FranCarstens/docsify-breadcrumb) - Add a customizable breadcrumb to the top of each page.
 - [docsify-fontsize](https://github.com/SDU-Little-River/docsify-fontsize) - A docsify plugin allow users to customize the font size.
 - [docsify-shiki](https://github.com/simochee/docsify-shiki) - Replace syntax highlighting with Shiki.
+- [docsify-simple-themeable](https://github.com/FlippedCodes/docsify-simple-themeable) - A docsify plugin to simplify the color selection for [docsify-themable](https://jhildenbiddle.github.io/docsify-themeable).

 ## Themes

 - [docsify-themeable](https://jhildenbiddle.github.io/docsify-themeable) - A delightfully simple theme system for docsify.js.
 Features multiple themes with rich customization options, an improved desktop and mobile experience, and legacy browser support (IE10+) ([@jhildenbiddle][1]).
-- [docsify-simple-themeable](https://github.com/FlippedCodes/docsify-simple-themeable) - A docsify.js plugin to simplify the color selection for docsify-themable.
 - [🌙 docsify-darkly-theme](https://github.com/sushantrahate/docsify-darkly-theme) - Dark theme for docsify. [@sushantrahate](https://github.com/sushantrahate).
 - [:first_quarter_moon:docsify-darklight-theme](https://github.com/boopathikumar018/docsify-darklight-theme) - It is a simple and highly customizable theme for docsify.js.
 Using this theme, documents will have a theme switcher to switch between `dark-mode` and `light-mode`.
 See [preview](https://docsify-darklight-theme.boopathikumar.me) here. [@boopathikumar](https://boopathikumar.me/).
 - [🧛🏻docsify-theme-darcula](https://github.com/A5yncX/docsify-theme-darcula) - A comfortable darcula style dark theme.
 [Preview](https://mellow-crepe-abaf27.netlify.app/docs/#/) . ([@A5yncX](https://github.com/A5yncX))